polito/students-app/CONTRIBUTING.md

 We use a [Git Flow](https://danielkummer.github.io/git-flow-cheatsheet/)-like branching model.
 In short:

-- `main` is the stable trunk,
+- `main` is the stable trunk.
-- `develop` is the development trunk,
+- `develop` is the development trunk.
-- use `feature/...` branches to work on new features,
+- Use `feature/...` branches to work on new features.
-- use `hotfix/...`branches to perform urgent fixes,
+- Use `hotfix/...`branches to perform urgent fixes.
+- When useful, add a scope to your commits (ie `feat(teaching): implement trascript page`).
+Don't include branch prefixes here.
-- use hyphen separators (ie `feature/data-fetching`),
+- Use hyphen separators for branch names and scopes (ie `feature/data-fetching`).
-- use commit footers to reference related issues (ie `Refs #10`, `Closes #10` etc.).
+- Use commit footers to reference related issues (ie `Refs #10`, `Closes #10` etc.).

+> ⚠️ Respecting these rules is important in order to obtain a clean and coherent changelog.
+If you have any doubt don't
+> hesitate to ask for help.

 ### Hooks

 We use git hooks to automatically lint and format the code and commit messages.

+### Internal contribution process

+- Work on a branch according to the rules described above.
+- Carefully review any linting/formatting errors (ask for help if you don't know how to resolve them).
+- If you can, rebase or pre-merge your branch before submitting the PR.
+- Open a PR against the relevant destination branch.

-### PR process
+### External contribution process

-- Fork the repo
+- Fork the repo.
-- Work on a branch according to the flow rules described above
+- Work on a branch according to the rules described above.
+- Carefully review any linting/formatting errors (ask for help if you don't know how to resolve them).
-- Open a PR against `main`
+- Open a PR against `main`.